Ralph Dodd: Other proposals

-The Intended London Distillery Company
+The intended London Distillery Company

-In 1807 Ralph Dodd opened public subscriptions for transferable shares to raise capital of £100,000, divided into 2000 shares of £50 each, for the Intended London Distillery Company Ltd, to manufacture Genuine British Spirits and Compounds.
+In 1807 Ralph Dodd opened public subscriptions for transferable shares to raise capital of £100,000, divided into 2,000 shares of £50 each, for the intended London Distillery Company, to manufacture Genuine British Spirits and Compounds.

-Suitable premises were purchased and managers and other officers were employed, including both known malt distiller Mr Carr and chief rectifier (Rectified spirit) Mr John Taylor.
+Suitable premises were purchased and managers and other officers were employed, including both known malt distiller Mr. Carr and chief rectifier (rectified spirit) Mr. John Taylor.
 However, no attempt was made to obtain incorporation and a solicitor was engaged to draft a deed of trust.
 This proved to be an error and in 1808 criminal action was taken against Dodd for the promotion of a scheme for a company with transferable shares in violation of the Bubble Act.
-Dodd decided to dispute this legal action but ultimately lost the case in 1808 resulting in the dispansion of The London Distillery Company until mid-2011.
+Dodd decided to dispute this legal action but ultimately lost the case in 1808 resulting in the dispansion of The London Distillery Company.

 Legacy

 Britain led the world in the development of canals, bridges and tunnels which acted as a stimulus for the Industrial Revolution by facilitating the transport of raw materials and manufactured goods.
 Ralph Dodd cannot claim to have been the greatest of technical engineers but his ideas and entrepreneurial flair led to the construction of many important British landmarks, including Vauxhall Bridge in London.
-Ralph Dodd, with his work on the Gravesend to Tilbury tunnel, the Grand Surrey Canal and London Waterworks, paved the way for the civil engineers who followed, such as his sons whom carried out much work on their own account, John Rennie, George Stephenson and Isambard Kingdom Brunel.
+Ralph Dodd, with his work on the Gravesend to Tilbury tunnel, the Grand Surrey Canal and London waterworks, paved the way for the civil engineers who followed, such as his sons whom carried out much work on their own account, John Rennie, George Stephenson and Isambard Kingdom Brunel.
 Dodd was farsighted in realising that the individual canals and waterways being built would eventually be joined together, and later forge the way for railways inspiring a new generation of civil engineers.

 Dodd's Gin

-On April 2, 2013, The London Distillery Company launched a super premium gin with luxury retailer Fortnum and Mason in tribute to Ralph Dodd.
+On 2 April 2013 The London Distillery Company (a modern successor to the 1806 company) launched a super premium gin with luxury retailer Fortnum and Mason in tribute to Ralph Dodd.
 Dodd's Gin is made using an innovative production technique involving both traditional pot and vacuum distilling.
-Dodd's Gin is produced, bottled and labeled by hand in Bermondsey, London.
+Dodd's Gin is produced, bottled and labelled by hand in Bermondsey, London.